cslab-hub/vizaod/README.md

 ## Conversion from COCO JSON to CSV

-Since the SSODViz application uses a unique annotation format captured in CSV files, it comes with a script that can convert the common [COCO JSON](https://cocodataset.org/#format-data) format into the CSV format this application is using.
+Since the VizAOD application uses a unique annotation format captured in CSV files, it comes with a script that can convert the common [COCO JSON](https://cocodataset.org/#format-data) format into the CSV format this application is using.
 Our CSV annotations follow the structure below:

 | CSV column        | Meaning                                   |
 | ----------------- | ----------------------------------------- |